sachincalicut/Angular-GenAI-App/README.md

 # Login

-Role base account are available for user, admin, test user please refer to account access detail in db.json file to access this application.
+Role base account are available for user, admin, test user please refer to account access detail in db.json file to access this application. please note currently generative ai is include for Admin access account only

 # Register
 Create an Account with multiple user